davidpaulhunt/jdg/README.md

 # jdg v1.0.2 [![Build Status](https://api.travis-ci.org/davidpaulhunt/jdg.svg?branch=master)](http://travis-ci.org/davidpaulhunt/jdg)
+> Right or Wrong.
+Yes or No. True or False.
+Simplified.

 A simple set of tools for comparing given and expected results.
 It is meant to be semantically clear and concise, returning a simple truthy response.
 This is ideal for testing.